colemickens/azure-kubernetes-status/README.md

  of the world in regards to Kubernetes on Azure.

 This consists of two primary sections:
- * Current State of Kubernetes 1.2 and 1.3
+ * Current State of Kubernetes 1.3
  * Planned State for Kubernetes 1.4

 If you'd like to see a complete end-to-end demo of Kubernetes 1.4-**alpha** on Azure, checkout [the azure-kubernetes-demo repo](https://github.com/colemickens/azure-kubernetes-demo).

-## Current State of Kubernetes 1.2 and 1.3
+## Current State of Kubernetes 1.3 (Stable releases)

 There is basic bring-up support for Kubernetes on Azure but there is no CloudProvider implemented.
 This means that users must run a software-defined